FREESTONE COUNTY HISTORICAL MUSEUM

 After the foundation is repaired, then the brick work can begin.
 The museum hopes to find early brick to match.
 It may seem like nothing is happening on this project; however, before the repair on the foundation can be done a drainage problem will need to be repaired.
 Before the drainage can be repaired, the old sheds must be removed.
 Before the sheds can be removed, the old wagon has to be moved to the recently closed in metal building.
 This metal building was just closed in the first week in May 2017 by McLeod Construction of Fairfield.
 WE ARE VERY GRATEFUL to Don McLeod for donating his time and completing the enclosure at cost!!!
 THANK YOU DON!!!

-Restoration of Fairfield's old 1936 firetruck has NOW BEGUN!!!
-Local citizens Bill Green and Carroll Embrey have volunteered to do the engine work at cost of parts.
+Restoration of Fairfield's old 1936 firetruck has NOW been COMPLETED!!
+Local citizens Bill Green and Carroll Embry completed the engine work at cost of parts.
+Steve White restored the exhaust and cooling systems at cost.

 Preservation is an important part of our mission and the board of directors is now turning their full attention to our late 19th Century Freestone County Jail.
 The years have taken their toll and a full scale renovation is necessary to save the building.
 The board has brought in historic preservation architect, Mark Thacker, who is with Sinclair and Wright Architects.
 He has laid out the frame work for saving this historic Freestone County Landmark.
 It will be a costly endeavor but well worth the money.
 The museum board will keep you posted as our fund raising efforts begin to take place.